Full Pink Moon to dazzle the night sky ahead of Easter - NewsBreak

 April’s full moon also has names with religious roots, such as the Pesach or Passover Moon, because Passover begins at sundown the day before, and the Paschal Moon, “from which the date of Easter is calculated,” NASA explains.

 “The date of Easter is determined by the moon.
 Easter always falls on the first Sunday after the first full moon after the vernal equinox,” Kim Mandelkow, director of the Office for Worship with the Archdiocese of Milwaukee, told Nexstar .
-Saturday’s full moon fits the bill.When is Easter and why is it always on a different Sunday?
+Saturday’s full moon fits the bill.String of catalytic converter thefts reported in Emporia

 Saturday morning, as twilight begins, NASA says four planets will be visible above the east-southeastern horizon: Mars, Venus, Saturn, and Jupiter.